 This article should reassure you that the legal filing requirements can be simple and straightforward and shouldn’t discourage you from withdrawing your child from school.
 As long as you meet the basic qualifications to educate your child at home, 1) you earned a high school diploma or its equivalent and 2) you or any adult living in the home hasn’t been convicted of any of the crimes listed here within the past five years, you may educate your child at home.

 The procedures for withdrawing your child from school and beginning a home education program are pretty much the same as if your child had never attended.
-You need to file a notarized affidavit of intention to homeschool, a list of objectives for either elementary (grades 1-6) or secondary level (7-12) and evidence of health services.
-Since proof of immunizations and other health services were required before your child attended school, a simple statement within the affidavit or a simple letter attached to the affidavit referring to the records the school has on file should be sufficient.
+You need to file a notarized affidavit, a proposed list of objectives for either elementary (grades 1-6) or secondary level (7-12) and evidence of health services.
+Since proof of immunizations and other health services were required before your child attended school (or an exemption), a simple statement within the affidavit or a simple letter attached to the affidavit referring to the records the school has on file should be sufficient.

 School Forms and Timing